Sarepta Therapeutics Inc. (SRPT) Reveals an Earnings Mystery

-Sarepta Therapeutics Inc. (NASDAQ:SRPT) went up by 5.62% from its latest closing price compared to the recent 1-year high of $116.91.
-The company’s stock price has collected 9.01% of gains in the last five trading sessions.
+Sarepta Therapeutics Inc. (NASDAQ:SRPT) went down by -9.77% from its latest closing price compared to the recent 1-year high of $120.23.
+The company’s stock price has collected -3.24% of loss in the last five trading sessions.
 Barron’s reported on 07/29/22 that Sarepta Will Seek Approval of Gene Therapy

 Is It Worth Investing in Sarepta Therapeutics Inc. (NASDAQ :SRPT) Right Now?